[border wall header art]

 Abbey Carpenter has worked, taught and volunteered in the areas of social justice and environmental sustainability.
 She is the author of several book relating to the border.

-Randy Mayer is pastor of the Good Shepherd UCC and longtime humanitarian along the US/Mexico border.
+Randy Mayer is pastor of The Good Shepherd UCC and longtime humanitarian along the US/Mexico border.

 Father Ray is a Catholic priest who spent years doing ministry in Latin America and is now doing ministry along the border.

-The Welcome Quilt Project - Building a Movement to Reframe the Immigration Narrative with Gale Hall
+The Welcome Quilt Project: Building a Movement to Reframe the Immigration Narrative with Gale Hall

 In this “make and take” workshop you will experience a presentation about the Welcome Quilt Project (WQP) that you can replicate in your community when you return home.
 The WQP presents a public counter-narrative to the current negative rhetoric surrounding immigration in the United States.
 Instead of fearing or dehumanizing people who are seeking refuge and asylum in our country, this project strives to create a sense of community, hope, and support for them.
 Using the symbolic warmth of quilts, it welcomes them as neighbors and friends.